Get ready for the Mandurah Readers’ and Writers’ Festival this January, featuring Fremantle Press talent!

 Tickets to the Mandurah Readers’ and Writers’ Festival are free to the public, but ticket registrations are limited.

-Book sales will be made available by Dymocks Busselton, so don’t miss out on your opportunity to meet these amazing authors and get your copies signed by them.
+Book sales will be made available by Dymocks Busselton, so don’t miss out on your opportunity to meet these amazing authors and get your copies signed.

 A full program is available via the City of Mandurah website, visit: What’s On in the City of Mandurah.